Podcast: Play in new window | Download

 I don’t know how many of you take vitamin D every day.
-After reading a new review article by Franklin D. Shuler, M.D., PhD, et al. in the November – December 2012 issue of Sports Health, I suspect many of you should probably start.
+After reading a new review article by Franklin D. Shuler, M.D., PhD, et al. in Sports Health, I suspect many of you should probably start.

 Our diets provide very little of the vitamin D we need.

 The human body uses 4000 – 5000 IU of vitamin D3, but almost none of that vitamin D3 comes from dietary intake.
 Most vitamin D3 is produced by our exposure to ultraviolet radiation.
 Lack of time spent outdoors, sunscreen use, and other factors negatively affect our vitamin D levels.